8 Working Holiday Mistakes & Pitfalls to Avoid

 Working holidays are an amazing opportunity to experience life in another country.
 But without proper planning, things can go wrong.

-During my three overseas working holidays, I certainly made some mistakes.
+During my own overseas working holidays, I certainly made some mistakes.
 I still had great experiences, and of course each mistake was a valuable lesson.
-But I would have made things a lot easier for myself if I knew then what I know now!
+But things would have been easier if I knew then what I know now!

 1. Messing up the visa application